Thuynh808/weather-dashboard/README.md

 ## Conclusion

 Let's GO!!
 I thoroughly enjoyed building the Weather-Dashboard-Automation project.
 I've gained more hands-on experience with AWS services along with Ansible automation and IaC principles.
-To see these services work seamlessly to create a functional, scalable solution for daily weather notifications is such a thrill!
+To see these services work seamlessly to create a functional, scalable solution for daily weather notifications was such a thrill!